teamscode/teamscode.github.io/_posts/contests/2019-02-12-spring-2019-interlake-programming-contest.md

 contest_date: March 2nd, 2019
 ---

-Note: This is not a teamscode hosted contest.
+Note: This is not a TeamsCode hosted contest.

 # Registration
 **Registration is free** for all participants.